hayeah/sike-react-course/commonjs/_index.md

 In this lesson we'll use CommonJS break up `app.js` into smaller modules.

-In particular,

-+ Create CommonJS modules.
-+ Import CommonJS modules.
-+ Import modules from NPM packages.
-+ Organize your project modules into a tree.
-+ Use browserify to bundle modules into a single JavaScript file.
-+ Source map for debugging.

 # CommonJS Introduction

 CommonJS is the module system adopted by NodeJS/NPM.
 It's probably the most popular module system, and enjoys the best tools support.
 Don't confuse CommonJS with NPM, though.